postgresml/postgresml/pgml-docs/docs/user_guides/training/preprocessing.md

 In some cases, it may make sense to use multiple steps for a single column.
 For example, the `clouds` column will be target encoded, and then scaled to the standard range to avoid dominating other variables, but there are some interactions between preprocessors to keep in mind.

-- `NULL` is treated as an additional, independent category during encoding, so columns that `encode` will only ever `impute` `NaN` values.
+- `NULL` and `NaN` are treated as additional, independent categories if seen during training, so columns that `encode` will only ever `impute` novel when novel data is encountered during training values.
 - It usually makes sense to scale all variables to the same scale.
-- It does not usually help to scale the labels.
+- It does not usually help to scale or preprocess the target data, as that is essentially the problem formulation and/or task selection.

 !!! note
     TEXT is used in this document to also refer to VARCHAR and CHAR(N) types.